 What is a Mouth Guard?

-A mouth guard near you is a flexible mouthpiece that is fabricated to protect your teeth and gums from damage caused by injury, accidents, and teeth grinding.
+A mouth guard is a flexible mouthpiece that is fabricated to protect your teeth and gums from damage caused by injury, accidents, and teeth grinding.
 Your dentist creates custom-fitted mouth guards in Saskatoon according to your specific bite.
-To design these custom-fitted mouth guards near you, your dentist will take impressions of your teeth, which will be used as a model during the fabrication process.
+To design these custom-fitted mouth guards, your dentist in Saskatoon will take impressions of your teeth, which will be used as a model during the fabrication process.
 This will take place in a dental lab, and custom-fitted mouth guards typically take up to weeks to construct.

 Why Choose Custom-Fitted Mouth Guards?